 "If I had more time, I would write you more briefly."
-So, according to legend, said Cicero, thereby making reference to himself in three different ways at once.
-First, he quite explicitly referred to himself, in the sense of naming himself as part of his subject matter.
-Second, his sentence has content, or conveys information, only when understood "with reference to him" - specifically, with reference to the circumstances of his utterance.
+So, according to legend, said Cicero-thereby making reference to himself in three different ways at once.
+First, he quite explicitly referred to himself, in the sense of naming himself (with the word 'I') as part of his subject matter.
+Second, his sentence has content, or conveys information, only when understood "with reference to him"-specifically, with reference to the circumstances of his utterance.
 To see this, note that if I were to use the same sentence right now I would say something quite different (something, for example, that might lead you to wonder whether this paper might not have been shorter).
-Similarly, the pronoun 'you' picks someone out only relative to Cicero's speech act; the present tense aspect of 'had' gets at a time two millenia ago; and so on and so forth.
-Third, as well as referring to himself in these elementary ways, he also said something that reflected a certain understanding of himself and of his writing, enabling him to make a claim about how he would have behaved, had his circumstances been different.
+Similarly, the pronoun 'you' picks someone out only relative to Cicero's speech act; the present tense aspect of 'had' gets at a time two millennia ago; and so on and so forth.
+Third, as well as referring to himself in these elementary ways, he also said something that reflected a certain understanding of himself and of his writing, enabling him to make a claim about how he would have behaved, had his circumstances differed.

-In spite of all these self-directed properties, though, there's something universal about Cicero's statement, transcending what was particular to his situation.
+In spite of all these self-directed properties, though, there is something universal about Cicero's statement as well, transcending what was particular to his situation.
 It is exactly this universality that has led the statement to survive.
-So we might say in summary that Cicero referred to himself, that the content of his statement was self-relative, that he expressed or manifested self-understanding, and yet that, in spite of all of these things, he managed to say something that didn't, ultimately, have much to do with himself at all.
+So we might say in summary that Cicero referred to himself, that the content of his statement was self relative, that he expressed or manifested self understanding, and yet that, in spite of all of these things, he managed to say something that did not, ultimately, have much to do with himself at all.

 Or we might like to say such things, if only we knew what those phrases meant.
 One problem is that thay all talk about the familiar, but not very well-understood, notion of 'self'.
-Perry [1983] has claimed that the self is so "burdened by the history of philosophy" as to almost have been abandoned by that tradition (though his own work, on which I will depend in the first two sections, is a notable exception).
-AI researchers, however, have rushed in with characteristic fearlessness and tackled self-reference head-on.
-AI's interest in the self isn't new: dreams of self-understanding systems have permeated the field since its earliest days.
+Perry (1983) has claimed that the self is so "burdened by the history of philosophy" as to almost have been abandoned by that tradition (though his own work, on which I will depend in the first two sections, is a notable exception).
+Researchers in Artificial Intelligence (AI), however, have rushed in with characteristic fearlessness and tackled self-reference head-on.
+AI's interest in the self is not new: dreams of self-understanding systems have permeated the field since its earliest days.
 Only recently, however, has this general interest given way to specific analyses and proposals.
 Technical reports have begun to appear in what we can informally divide into three traditions.
-The first, which (following Moore) I'll call the autoepistemic tradition, has emerged as part of a more general investigation into reasoning about knowledge and belief (the theme of this conference).
-A second more procedural tradition, focusing on so-called meta-level reasoning and inference about control, is illustrated by such systems as FOL and 3-Lisp; for discussion I'll call this the control camp.
-Finally, in collaboration with the philosophical and linguistic communities, what I'll call the circumstantial tradition in AI has increasing come to recognise the pervasiveness of the self-relativity of thought and language (self-reference in the sense of "with reference to self").
+The first., which (following Moore) I will call the autoepistemic tradition, has emerged as part of a more general investigation into reasoning about knowledge and belief (the theme of this conference).
+A second more procedural tradition, focusing on so-called meta-level reasoning and inference about control, is illustrated by such systems as FOL1 and 3-l.isp:2 for discussion I will call this the control camp.
+Finally, in collaboration with the philosophical and linguistic communities, what I will call the circumstantial tradition in AI has increasing come to recognise the pervasiveness of the self-relativity of thought and language (self-reference in the sense of "with reference to self").3